Champions League quarter-final draw: Liverpool land Real Madrid & Man City face Dortmund | Goal.com

 Who is the top scorer in the 2020-21 Champions League?

-There are superstar performers to be found across the board as we reach the business end of Champions League competition.
+There are superstar performers to be found across the board as we reach the business end of the Champions League.

 Dortmund striker Haaland tops the goal charts on 10 as things stand, with the prolific Norwegian the only man to have reached double figures.